 Reduce procrastination to unlock your full writing potential!

 If you have ADHD, procrastination will play a huge role in your life.
 Procrastination can be entirely subconscious, meaning you might feel like there’s nothing you can do about it.
 But that’s not true!
-You can absolutely reduce procrastination, by taking these five steps.
+You can absolutely reduce procrastination, as I’ve seen time and again in my ADHD writer coaching practice.
+All you have to do is take these five steps.

 1. Get curious!